baptistepras/spherical-teacher-student-perceptron/README.md

 The program generates synthetic `Gaussian-distributed data` and assigns class labels using a `Teacher-Student perceptron model`.
 To make classification more challenging, it is possible to add `noise` to prevent the dataset from being `trivially linearly separable`.
 The generated dataset is then stored in the `/data` folder.

 You can then use any dataset to train your `student`, choosing all `hyper-paramaters` (eta, maxiter, test_size, n_splits, loss and method).
 The program will train the student using a `cross-validation` by testing 42 different training proportions (ptrain values).
 You will get a graph with all results of cross-validation on all ptrain values, on the train and test set.
-The graph will be saved in the `/plots` folder.
+The graph will be saved in the `/plots` folder and the results will be saved in the `/results` folder.

 The implemented perceptron follows a `spherical normalization` scheme.
 This means that each weight vector is `scaled by 1/sqrt(D)`, + ensuring weight magnitudes remain stable as the input dimension D increases.
 This normalization prevents overfitting due to large weight values in high-dimensional spaces.